rysk-finance/dynamic-hedging/packages/contracts/technical-docs/OptionHandler.md

 ## General Overview

 The Option Handler is a contract authorised by the liquidityPool to access options buying and selling activities on the liquidityPool.
 This includes writing options and buying back options.
 This contract calls the LiquidityPool directly and provides parameters for options it wishes to interact with.
-This contract is the user facing options contract
+This contract is the user facing options contract that is authorised by the liquidityPool to issue, write and buyback options.

 ## Oracle use